 IMPORTANT: Due to the potential hazard of line voltage, only a trained, experienced service technician should perform the troubleshooting procedure.

 PRELIMINARY STEPS:

 Check the diagnostic light for indications of burner condition.
-Refer to the oil primary control LED DIAGNOSTIC LIGHT section for details.
+Refer to R7184 LED DIAGNOSTIC LIGHT section for details.